marcelwojdylo/totodo/README.md

 - Node.js

 ## To run this app on your own machine
-Enter the directory of the cloned repository on your file in Terminal, then run `sh setup.sh`
+Enter the directory of the cloned repository in Terminal, then run `sh setup.sh`

 ## Client-side